5 Ways To Surround Yourself With Good People To Grow

 Look, I’m not saying to get rid of your old friends from high school that you’re tight with.
 I still enjoy mine I grew up with, but seek out those who have the kind of life and career you want.

 If you want to be a better person, then find someone that is a better version of you.

 I wanted to learn more about mobile home and RV parks, so I sought out Chris Rood.

-If you’re in the gym and see someone that’s really in shape and looks like they know what they’re doing then make friends with them.
+If you’re in the gym and see someone who’s really in shape and looks like they know what they’re doing, then make friends with them.

 Find out what they eat and how often they train.